Spagett1/pineflash/README.md

 Use the handy scripts will compile and install PineFlash for you.

+(Sorry if you are on Mac you need to build it manually, find instructions for that [here](https://github.com/Spagett1/PineFlash/edit/master/README.md#man_factory_worker-build-option-2-manual-build))

 ## <img width="17" src="https://cdn.simpleicons.org/Linux/4E5EE4" /> Build Linux from script.
 1. To build from source code, first install build dependencies.
 2. Extract the source code tar.gz from the newest Assets in [releases here](https://github.com/Spagett1/PineFlash/releases/)